ygfalcon/Solsniper-zero/README.md

 - **Token discovery fallback** — the default `websocket` discovery mode uses BirdEye when `BIRDEYE_API_KEY` is set and automatically falls back to on-chain scanning if the key is missing.
+- **Discovery ranking** — tokens from trending APIs, mempool events and on-chain scans are combined, deduplicated and sorted by volume and liquidity.
 - **Web UI polling** — the browser polls `/positions`, `/trades`, `/roi`, `/risk` and `/weights` every 5&nbsp;s.
 It assumes a single user and exposes JSON endpoints to inspect trades and ROI history.